giellatekno/oahpa/script/00_README.txt

 ==> result files are generated outputDir (here: to_filter_nob)
   <xsl:variable name="outputDir" select="concat('to_filter_', $slang)"/>

+TODO: make a for-each loop for this step!

 ___end of docu update___

 6. filter away the entries without stat="pref"